mojmo/KeepEyesOnSudan/README.md

     ```bash
     npm install
     ```
-4. Create a `.env` file in the root directory and add your NewsAPI key and API URL:
+4. Create a `.env` file in the root directory and add the API URL:
     ```bash
     VITE_API_URL=http://localhost:5000
     ```
-5. Create a `.env` file in the api directory and add you Reddit API keys:
+5. Create a `.env` file in the api directory and add you Reddit API keys and GNews API key:
     ```bash
     REDDIT_CLIENT_ID=your_reddit_client_id
     REDDIT_CLIENT_SECRET=your_reddit_client_secret